saeedamer08/saeedamer08/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello!
 I'm Saeed Amer, an IT Engineer with over 5 years of experience in system administration, specializing in Microsoft cloud technologies, on-premises infrastructure, and virtualization.

 I bring expertise in tools like Microsoft SCCM, Azure Cloud, Amazon AWS, Linux and Ansible, with programming knowledge in C, C++, Python, and PowerShell for automation.
 Fluent in Dutch, English, and Arabic, I excel at bridging technical solutions with business needs in multicultural environments.